 OPNQRYF FILE((CUSTOMERS)) QRYSLT('CITY *EQ "PARIS"') KEYFLD((NAME))

-This selects all customers from Paris and sorts them by the NAME
+This selects all customers from Paris and sorts them by the NAME field.

 ๐ Typical Usage Pattern: